- New Papers

 The workshop will include a rich collection of lectures and hands-on sessions, covering both theory and tools.
 We will cover the basics of several high throughput sequencing technologies, but will focus on Illumina and PacBio data for hands-on exercises.
 Participants will explore software and protocols, create and modify workflows, and diagnose/treat problematic data.
 Workshop exercises will be performed using the popular Galaxy platform (http://usegalaxy.org) on the Amazon Cloud which allows for powerful web-based data analyses.
 There are no prerequisites other than basic familiarity with genomic concepts.

-A similar workshop, using command line interfaces to perform the analysis, is being offered September 15-19, 2014.events of interest in the next few months.
-Also see the Galaxy Events Google Calendar for details on other events of interest to the community.
+A similar workshop, using command line interfaces to perform the analysis, is being offered September 15-19, 2014.

 The Galaxy is expanding!
 Please help it grow.